Phonics at Randwick

 Phonics is the way we teach the children to read and write.
 It helps the children to hear, identify and use single units of sound.

-A large part of the work we do to prepare the children for reading and writing during the transition period is encouraging them to play games that encourage them to listen to the initial sound of a word, hear the individual sounds - eye spy, Simon says touch your t-oe-s
+A large part of the work we do to prepare the children for reading and writing during the transition period is to work on their phonological awareness - hearing the sounds within words, by encouraging them to play games that help them to listen to the initial sound of a word, hear the individual sounds - eye spy, Simon says touch your t-oe-s

 ‘a’ as in cat